 Who Is Kin Insurance and What Makes Them Different?

-As of 2026, Kin operates in 14 states: Alabama, Arizona, California, Colorado, Florida, Georgia, Louisiana, Mississippi, Missouri, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
+As of 2026, Kin operates in 14 states for home insurance: Alabama, Arizona, California, Colorado, Florida, Georgia, Louisiana, Mississippi, Missouri, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
+This is a major expansion from Kin's 2021 footprint of just three states (Florida, Louisiana, and California) after the company acquired a carrier with licenses in 43 states.
 Their core focus remains coastal and storm-prone regions, though availability of specific products varies by ZIP code.

 What Coverage Does Kin Offer?